dxw/accessibility-manual/src/development/index.md

 ---
-title: Development
+title: Accessibility for developers
 related_order: 1
 ---
-Building accessible digital services depends on a test-driven approach to make them as robust and operable as possible for as many users as possible.
+Building accessible digital services depends in part on a test-driven approach to help make them as robust and operable as possible for as many users as possible.

 ## This part of the manual provides guidance on:

-* Coding accessibly
+* How to write accessible code
 * Using ARIA correctly
 * How to test with a keyboard
 * How to test with screen readers